pragyaai/ndna/_llm/FAQ.md

 this reflects richer semantic recombination capacity for English at that depth.
 The Cartograph thereby turns bias detection into a geometric, traceable science rather than anecdotal observation {% cite huang2020multilingual %} {% cite arora2023stereoset %}.

-## Why is it essential to study the latent geometry of multilingual models rather than relying solely on output-level metrics?
+✶ **Why is it essential to study the latent geometry of multilingual models rather than relying solely on output-level metrics?**

-Multilingual large language models (MLLMs), such as *XLM-R* {% cite conneau2020unsupervised %} or *mBERT* {% cite devlin2019bert %}, must reconcile vastly different linguistic systems within a unified latent space.
+➠ Multilingual large language models (MLLMs), such as *XLM-R* {% cite conneau2020unsupervised %} or *mBERT* {% cite devlin2019bert %}, must reconcile vastly different linguistic systems within a unified latent space.
 Surface metrics (e.g., BLEU, F1) obscure internal epistemic tensions or collapse points.
 The **Multilingual nDNA** framework reveals these hidden dynamics.

 We define: